Frequently Asked Questions

 Non-language courses: Students must retain and submit course materials (syllabus, list of readings, texts, assignments, notes, quizzes, tests, and papers) for review.
 Students should give their materials to the academic advisor.
 In coordination with the Director of Undergraduate Studies, the academic advisor will ask an appropriate faculty member to evaluate the course.

 We utilize the same evaluation process for transfer credits (both domestic and international) as we do for classes from overseas study programs.
-See question 11, above.

 Students must take the departmental placement exam in order to determine special credit eligibility: